NBISweden/scirnaseq/README.md

 ## Pipeline result files

-All result files are placed into a newly created `out/` directory.
+All result files and folders are placed into a newly created `out/` directory.
 These are the relevant ones:

 * `report.html`: QC report